ThomasBleijendaal/umbraco-custom-section/docs/tree.md

 which the `id` argument contains the id of the corresponding tree node.
 The root node has `-1` as id, so it is easy to identify the root node.

-I have hard coded some menu items to demonstrate this mechanic:
+I have hard coded some menu items to demonstrate this mechanism:

 ``` Csharp
 protected override TreeNodeCollection GetTreeNodes(string id, FormDataCollection queryStrings)